 Why?
 Because, trade did not go exactly as I have planned and I have to cut my loses, for that this exit plan is precise, and clear.

 Defining a Plan: a series of steps to achieve an objective of my an(y) option trade.

 Question: Why bother to plan options trading?

-Short answer: an option trade plan is the only tool to keep being a disciplined a trader.
+Short answer: an option trade plan is the only tool that keeps me being a disciplined a trader.
 It helps me to keep my fear and greed emotions at bay.
-An options trade plan is solid foundation for disciplined execution of trade.
+An options trade plan is solid foundation for disciplined execution of trades.